afondiel/computer-science-notebook/edge-iot-notes/readme.md

 ## Overview

-Edge Computing and IoT: Connecting the Physical and Digital World.
+Edge AI, Computing and IoT: Connecting the Physical and Digital World.

 **Focus:** Connectivity, real-time data, and distributed processing.